-Because TEAM is a cohort program which has a specific start date, applicants must meet application deadlines.
+Because full-time programs have a specific start date, applicants must meet application deadlines.
 Contact the School of Education for the specific deadline date for the given program and year.
 Applications will be reviewed after receipt of all application materials.
 Qualified applicants will be invited to meet with an advisor for an interview and to complete a brief on-site essay.
-Late and incomplete TEAM applications will not be considered.
+Late and incomplete applications will not be considered.

 Once the application packet is complete, (i.e. when all documents are received) the Graduate Admission Committee in the Graduate Education Department reviews the materials.
 The Committee submits its recommendations to the chairperson of the Graduate Education Department who is responsible for the final admission decision.

 The applicant will receive a letter informing him/her of this decision.
 All documents received by the University as part of an application for admission become the property of Mount St. Joseph University and will not be returned to students or forwarded to any other college or university.